markushhhhhh/mash/README.md

 ```

 ## Known issues
-* The CoverArtArchive API is quite slow which in turn slows down the response time for the Mash service
+* The CoverArtArchive API is quite slow which in turn slows down the response time for the Mash service REST API.
-* The error handling surrounding the external REST APIs can be improved